 Fraud has been around for a long time—we all know of a family member, friend or colleague who has fallen victim to a scam.
-According to the latest numbers from the Canadian Anti-Fraud Centre (CAFC) and Competition Bureau, close to 90,000 complaints were lodged in 2016, and a total of $91 million were lost to fraud.
+According to the latest numbers from the Canadian Anti-Fraud Centre (CAFC) and Competition Bureau, close to 70,000 complaints were lodged in 2017.

 Here are testimonials from 7 fraud victims, and our tips on how to detect fraud and prevent it from happening to you.

 Phishing is one of the most common types of fraud.
 In this case, emails or text messages are sent to individuals to trick them into divulging personal information, such as their bank details or social insurance number.
 Anyone who shops, pays or banks online can become the target of a phishing scam.
 It’s important to be on your guard—especially since, most of the time, the content of these fake emails and text messages appears to come from a reliable, well-known source.
 In fact, the phishing websites that scammers use do a good job of masquerading as official websites.

 Zoe, a publicist, experienced a phishing scam last fall.
 “A fraudster posed as my Internet service provider, and told me that they needed to refund an overpayment that I’d made to my account,” she recounts.
 “I was told to click on a link via text to retrieve my money.
 The next day, I saw that hundreds of dollars were missing from my account.
 That’s when it sunk in that they’d stolen my banking information.”

 To prevent the same thing from happening to you, refrain from answering text messages or emails of this sort or clicking on attached links, and never give out your personal information and banking details.
 When in doubt, phone the company that is requesting the information.

 Although many people are buying into the cryptocurrency craze and eager to invest during the current bubble, very few actually know anything about it.